ministryofjustice/hmpps-probation-in-court-utils/README.md

 Run `./subscribe-to-topic.bash --email <your@email.address>` to subscribe to events from the `court-case-events-topic` SNS topic

-Run `./populate-cpg-sqs.bash` to push case lists to the `crime-portal-gateway-queue`
+Run `./populate-cpg-sqs.bash` to push case lists to the `crime-portal-gateway-queue` (To push message to probation-in-court-team-development-crime-portal-gateway-queue)

 Run `./populate-matcher-sns.bash` to push some cases to the `court-case-events-topic` SNS topic